 Best for: Songs framed as text-message lyrics

 Write a bilingual code-switch lyric structured as text messages.
 Theme: messaging a grandparent across the Taiwan strait.
-Switch rule: Mandarin base with English greetings and emojis named out loud (heart emoji, smile emoji).
+Switch rule: Mandarin base in characters with English greetings and emojis named out loud (heart emoji, smile emoji).
 Mood: tender.
 16 lines.
-Provide pinyin for the Mandarin clauses.
+Add pinyin under each Mandarin line.

 8. Lyrics-as-WeChat-thread